andresfontsUOC/bgg-clean-and-analysis/README.md

 # bgg-clean-and-analysis
-We analyze dataset from 5000 games published at Board Games Geek website
+We analyze dataset from 5000 games published at Board Games Geek website.

+Authors:
+* Ignacio Such
+* Andrés Fonts